-Science (grch. oikos = house, science of the household, eco = environment) of the complex and reciprocal relationship of living beings to their environment as a branch of biology (science of living nature and the laws of animal, plant and human life).
-More comprehensively expressed, ecology means the science of the overall balance of nature.
+Science (Greek oikos = house, doctrine of the household, eco = environment) of the complex and reciprocal relationship of living beings to their environment as a branch of biology (science of living nature and the laws governing the course of animal, plant and human life).
+In more comprehensive terms, ecology means the study of the overall balance of nature.
 The term has now also become synonymous with "environment" or "environmental protection".
 The decisive prerequisite for a balanced and stable ecosystem is biodiversity (species diversity).
-This means the existence of a large number of plant and animal organisms.
-In all western industrialised countries, huge areas of agriculture and thus also viticulture have led to the creation of monocultures, often on a huge scale.
-In extreme cases, instead of a natural complex of many different plants, the only plant left is the grapevine, as is the case in California and Australia, where there are miles of vineyards.
+This means the existence of a high number of plant and animal organisms.
+In all western industrialised countries, monocultures have been created on a not infrequently enormous scale through the use of huge areas of land in agriculture and thus also in viticulture.
+In extreme cases, instead of a natural complex of many different plants, the only plant left is the vine, as is the case in California and Australia with kilometre-long vineyards.

 For me, Lexicon from wein.plus is the most comprehensive and best source of information about wine currently available.Egon Mark